 Answering this question will require you to show that you’re interested in developing your skill in UX design or any other similar roles.
 Portray yourself as someone willing to take the learning journey to improve your career.

 In addition, you can end your statement by saying that the company you’re applying for shares the same values and mission as yours.
-So joining the company will give you a comprehensive working and learning experience because your goals are aligned with one another.
+So joining the company will give you a comprehensive working and learning experience because your goals align with one another.

 What makes you excited about this position?